Eden Robinson: Literary works

-Awards and honours
+Awards and honors

 Robinson was awarded the Ethel Wilson Fiction Prize in 2001 for Monkey Beach, and the Writers' Trust Engel/Findley Award in 2016 for her body of work.
 In 2017 she was named a recipient of the $50,000 Writers' Trust Fellowship.

 Son of a Trickster was shortlisted for the 2017 Scotiabank Giller Prize.
 Trickster Drift won the Ethel Wilson Fiction Prize at the BC Book Awards on May 11, 2019.

 Son of a Trickster was selected for the 2020 edition of Canada Reads, in which it was defended by actress Kaniehtiio Horn.